-It can be very upsetting to find out that there is a problem with your relative’s care, but a good care provider should welcome feedback and do their best to put things right.
+It can be very upsetting to find out that there is a problem with your relative’s care, but a good care home or home care agency should welcome feedback and do their best to put things right.

 On this page we explain how to raise awareness of a problem and then go on to give information about keeping records and the five steps to take when writing a letter of complaint.